HicServices/RDMP/Documentation/CodeTutorials/Packages.md

-packages# Packages Used By RDMP
+# Packages Used By RDMP

 ### Risk Assessment common to all:
 1. Packages on NuGet are virus scanned by the NuGet site.